-By binding the shared p40 subunit of IL-12 and IL-23, ustekinumab may exert its clinical effects in both psoriasis and psoriatic arthritis through interruption of the Th1 and Th17 cytokine pathways, which are central to the pathology of these diseases.
+By binding the shared p40 subunit of IL-12 and IL-23, ustekinumab may exert its clinical effects in both psoriasis, psoriatic arthritis and Crohn's disease through interruption of the Th1 and Th17 cytokine pathways, which are central to the pathology of these diseases.

-During the long term extension of Psoriasis Study 2 (PHOENIX 2), patients treated with STELARA for at least 3.5 years mounted similar antibody responses to both pneumococcal polysaccharide and tetanus vaccines as a non-systemically treated psoriasis control group.
-Similar proportions of patients developed protective levels of anti-pneumococcal and anti-tetanus antibodies and antibody titers were similar among STELARA-treated and control patients.
+During the long term extension of Psoriasis Study 2 (PHOENIX 2), adult patients treated with STELARA for at least 3.5 years mounted similar antibody responses to both pneumococcal polysaccharide and tetanus vaccines as a non-systemically treated psoriasis control group.
+Similar proportions of adult patients developed protective levels of anti-pneumococcal and anti-tetanus antibodies and antibody titers were similar among STELARA treated and control patients.

 Psoriasis Study 2 (PHOENIX 2) evaluated 1,230 patients.
 61% of these patients were either non-responsive, intolerant, or had a contraindication to other systemic therapy.
 Patients randomised to ustekinumab received 45 mg or 90 mg doses at Weeks 0 and 4 followed by an additional dose at 16 weeks.
 Patients randomised to receive placebo at Weeks 0 and 4 crossed over to receive ustekinumab (either 45 mg or 90 mg) at Weeks 12 and 16.
 All patients were followed for up to 52 weeks following first administration of study treatment.